 - Weather: As mentioned above, there is definitely snow and you should be prepared for temperatures below 0° C.

 - Via ferrata: Even if the Stopselzieher is classified as easy, K1/K2 or A/B, you should of course know your own limits.
 The ascend is exhausting and if you feel exhausted already at the Georg-Jäger-Steig, turn back!
 I would like to mention here the list of deaths on the Zugspitze – 2012 was the last year in which no one died while climbing the Zugspitze!

-- Contact Information: Don’t forget to leave your contact information, as well as the route with relatives and friends.
-Also let them know when you have finished your tour.
+- Contact Information: Don’t forget to leave your contact information, tour duration and route with hotel/campsite personnel, relatives and friends.
+Let them know when you have finished your tour.

 If you are attempting the Stopselzieher (or any other route) in winter: Familiarize yourself with the idea of aborting the tour and turning back beforehand and plan this into the route.
-Don’t take too many risks!
+Don’t take unnecessary risks!